Struggle with getting dinner on the table? Grab our 5 easy family meal recipes!

 We discussed above why this is important.
 Fiber and fat are great for satiety, but not so great for fueling exercise.

 Perhaps the night before a long run or race, you cut down on the fiber and fat.
-That doesn’t mean you have to eliminate vegetables and whole grains all together.
+That doesn’t mean you have to eliminate vegetables and whole grains altogether, just the ones that cause the most symptoms.

 Probiotics, also known as our live bacteria, may lower the incidence of GI symptoms apart from running, so it makes sense that they may also make your gut feel better during running.